donaldRwilliams/GGMnonreg/README.md

 [![CircleCI build
 status](https://circleci.com/gh/donaldRwilliams/GGMnonreg.svg?style=svg)](https://circleci.com/gh/donaldRwilliams/GGMnonreg)

-The goal of **GGMnonreg** is to estimate non-regularized Gaussian graphical models.
+The goal of **GGMnonreg** is to estimate non-regularized graphical models.
 Note that the title is a bit of a misnomer, in that Ising and mixed graphical models are also supported.

 Graphical modeling is quite common in fields with *wide* data, that is, when there are more variables than observations.
 Accordingly, many